Workiva/built_redux/README.md

       ..add<int>(CounterActionsNames.decrement, decrement)).build();

 // Create a Redux store holding the state of your app.
-// Its API is subscribe, state, actions. var store = new Store<Counter, CounterBuilder, CounterActions>( new Counter(), new CounterActions(),
+// Its API contains three getters: stream, state, and actions. var store = new Store<Counter, CounterBuilder, CounterActions>( new Counter(), new CounterActions(),
 );

-// You can use subscribe() to update the UI in response to state changes.
+// You can use stream.listen() to update the UI in response to state changes.
-// Normally you'd use a view binding library (e.g. React Redux) rather than subscribe() directly.
+// Normally you'd use a view binding library (e.g. [flutter_built_redux]) rather than stream.listen() directly.
-// However it can also be handy to persist the current state in the localStorage.
+// However it can also be handy to persist the current state in the localStorage. store.stream.listen((_) => print(store.state);

-store.stream((_) =>
-  print(store.state);
 )